AsJayTee/AsJayTee/README.md

 # Hi there 👋

 ## 💫 About Me:
-I'm Jin, a 2nd-year Data Science student at NUS minoring in Computer Science.
+I'm Jin, a 2nd-year undergrad at NUS studying Data Science with a minor in CS.
 Passionate about AI, I aim to explore its transformative potential through fun and innovative projects!

 ## 💻 Tech Stack: